prestonvanloon/slush-ares/README.md

 $ slush ares:controller
 ```

-Follow the prompts, and be sure to use a capitalcase name.
+Follow the prompts, and be sure to use a capital case name.

 This will generate the following files: